-Syncthing is free and open source file synchronization application.
-In a market where there are many file synchronization service, Syncthing provides superior security measures.
+Syncthing is a free and open-source file synchronization application.
+In a market where there are many file synchronization services, Syncthing provides superior security measures.
 You can use it to share files between different devices connected to a local network or the internet.

 Price and Packages of Syncthing